 How to Create Your Rye Sourdough Starter

-Follow the same steps outlined in my No Knead Spelt Sourdough Bread post with a one exception: use equal amounts of water to flour.
+Follow the same steps outlined in my No Knead Spelt Sourdough Bread post with a two exceptions: use rye flour instead of spelt flour and use equal amounts of water to flour.
 For example, in Day 3 use 1/4 cup of water and in Day 4 use 1/2 cup of water.

 Sample Bake Schedule